iynaix/dotfiles/README.md

 # Iynaix's NixOS Config

 This config is intended to be used with NixOS.
-There is *experimental* support for running the dotfiles on [legacy operating systems](https://github.com/iynaix/dotfiles/blob/main/home-manager.md).

 ## Features